Degrees and Programs Main Menu

 - are committed to all P-5 students and their learning

 - are responsible for managing and monitoring student learning

 - systematically reflect about their practice

 - are members of a learning community

 Upon completion of degree requirements, candidates may be eligible to teach at the college level.
-All teacher education programs at Armstrong Atlantic State University are approved by the Georgia Professional Standards Commission and accredited by the National Council for Accreditation of Teacher Education.
+All teacher education programs at Armstrong State University are approved by the Georgia Professional Standards Commission and accredited by the National Council for Accreditation of Teacher Education.

 ECE students complete an action research project in local schools and write a portfolio to demonstrate knowledge at the master teacher level.
 Because we have a low student-to-faculty ratio, students receive personalized education in all areas.
 The faculty wants success for candidates.